dwang1257/teachandserve/README.md

   - Optimistic UI and unread counts; read receipts persisted in DB.

 - **User experience enhancements**:
-  - Mentor/Mentee dashboards with metrics and status banners.
+  - Mentor/Mentee dashboards that assume a completed profile and surface clear metrics and navigation.
-  - “Profile complete” popup that only appears once per user (backed by `hasSeenCompletionPopup`).
+  - A streamlined onboarding flow: after signup/login, users are routed directly to a focused profile completion screen until their profile is ready for matching.
-  - Hover dropdown on the header email with quick access to “View Profile” and Log out.
+  - Hover dropdown on the header name with quick access to “View Profile” and Log out.
   - Match notifications for new matches in a non‑intrusive banner.

 This README is meant as a high‑level guide to the architecture and behavior of the Teach & Serve codebase.
 For more detail, refer to the source files referenced above in `backend/src/main/java/com/teachandserve/backend/**` and `my-app/src/**`.